okeshawarz/prospectus/draft5.md

 This chapter is about urban growth.
 Who wins when a city grows?
 Who benefits from economies of scale and economies of agglomeration?
-In particular, how is the distribution of urban economic growth affected by the distribution of and control over land and housing?
+In particular, how is the distribution of urban economic growth affected by the distribution of and control over land (and housing)?
 How are these distributional decisions made and implemented?
 In this essay, I present a theoretical account of the way that cities grow, and the way that this growth is divided between wages, profits, and rents.
 The particularly urban features of agglomeration feature